Wacky-Mole/WackysDatabase/Thunderstore/README.md

 - `m_maxStackSize` (int): The maximum stack size of the item.
 - `m_canBeReparied` (bool): Indicates whether the item can be repaired.
 - `m_destroyBroken` (bool): Indicates whether the item gets destroyed when broken.
+- `m_upgradeChance` (float): The chance for an upgrade attempt to succeed.
+- `m_breakChance` (float): The chance for an item to break when an upgrade attempt fails.
+- `m_successUpgradeSteps` (int): Number of successful upgrade steps required to gain an item quality level.
+- `m_breakReturnIngreientsAmount` (float): Amount of upgrade ingredients returned when an item breaks.
+This follows Valheim's field spelling lol.
 - `m_dodgeable` (bool): Indicates whether the item can be dodged.
 - `blockable` (bool): Indicates whether the item can be blocked.
 - `Attack_status_effect` (string): The attack status effect of the item.
 (Can remove current status with 'delete')